Vidushi-GitHub/NASA_GCN_NLP/README.md

 # NASA_GCN_NLP
-Public repository for the trying and testing out new NLP features for NASA's GCN platform.
+Public repository for trying and testing out new NLP features for NASA's GCN platform.